CartoDB/cartodb/doc/API.md

   - **gmaps_base_type**: Use Google Maps as map provider whatever is the one specified in the viz.json".
 Available types: 'roadmap', 'gray_roadmap', 'dark_roadmap', 'hybrid', 'satellite', 'terrain'.
   - **gmaps_style**: Google Maps styled maps.
 See [documentation](https://developers.google.com/maps/documentation/javascript/styling).
 - **callback(vis,layers)**: if a function is specified, it is called once the visualization is created, passing vis and layers as arguments

+##### Returns

+Promise object.
+You can listen for the following events:

+ **done**: triggered when the visualization is created, `vis` is passed as the first argument and `layers` is passed as the second argument.
+Each layer type has different options, see layers section.
+ **error**: triggered when the layer couldn't be created.
+The error string is the first argument.

 ### cartodb.Vis